jfd/node-parall/doc/worker.md

 ## Workers

+Parall workers is the answer to "Actors", which is common in many other languages.
+The worker is based on the `child_process` module found in Node.js, but with one difference, workers can only be spawned from Javascript modules.

+New Workers is created via the `spawn` function.

-## spawn(module, ...)
+## spawn(module, [args], options...)

-Creates a new `Worker` and starts it with provided arguments.
+Creates a new `Worker` and starts it with provided arguments and options.

 The `spawn` function scans all given arguments for "option arguments".

-This options are:
+Available options are:

 - `'join'`.
 Joins the process, which means that the parent process exit's when new child process exit's.
 The parent process exits with